Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 2 Day Portland Itinerary: Day One

 Start off your Portland weekend itinerary the right way, by making a beeline for a doughnut.
 Voodoo Doughnuts is a Portland classic, and Blue Star is a local favorite.
-Check out this map for some doughnut guidance.

 Explore Mount Tabor Park